Classical Electrodynamics in Quasi-Metric Space-Time: Introduction

-No exceptions from these rules are made for the electromagnetic field; in particular it is necessary to separate between the active and passive aspects of electromagnetic mass-energy.
+No exceptions from these considerations are made for the electromagnetic field; in particular, it is necessary to separate between the active and passive aspects of electromagnetic mass-energy.
 This means that a description of classical electrodynamics within the QMF must differ from its counterpart within the MF.
-It turns out that there are two crucial differences.
+It turns out that there are three crucial differences.
 Firstly, global scale changes between electromagnetism and gravitation should be present explicitly as a general time dependence in the norm of the electromagnetic field tensor.
 By construction, this general time dependence takes the form of a global cosmic ``attenuation'' of the electromagnetic field.
 Secondly, the necessity to separate between active and passive aspects of electromagnetism involves the introduction of {\em two} fundamentally different electromagnetic field tensors.
 That is, one must separate between {\em the active electromagnetic field tensor} which is coupled to gravitation, and {\em the passive electromagnetic field tensor} which is not coupled to gravity but is relevant for the equations of motion via the Lorentz force law.
-These features are characteristic for a formulation of classical electrodynamics in quasi-metric space-time.
+Thirdly, from dimensional analysis, the coupling between charge (and thus the active electromagnetic field tensor) and gravitation must in general be distinct from the coupling between gravitation and material matter fields.
+This means that {\em electromagnetism necessarily couples to space-time geometry via a separate coupling parameter}.
+See refs.
+[1, 2] for details.
+These three features are characteristic for a formulation of classical electrodynamics in quasi-metric space-time.